 TO AID in Canada's forthcoming Victory Loan, Winnipeg is staging a dramatization Feb.
 19 of what might occur should the Germans might occur should the Germans occupy the city.
-Tentative plans call for CKY and CJRC, Winnipeg, to broadcast a "ceremony" from the provincial legislative building where a "Gauleiter" will be intalled and find and find the control of the control stalled, and for announcements from the stations that an army of occupation has taken over with a "headquarters" in the city.
+Tentative plans call for CKY and CJRC, Winnipeg, to broadcast a "ceremony" from the provincial legislative building where a "Gauleiter" will be installed, and for announcements from the stations that an army of occupation has taken over with a "headquarters" in the city.